- Amazon Q›

 As of 4/30/2024, we are renaming Amazon CodeWhisperer as Amazon Q Developer.
 All the functionality of CodeWhisperer is now provided as part of Amazon Q Developer.
 Users of Amazon Q Developer can get generative AI–powered inline code suggestions in the IDE or command line, security vulnerability scanning, and security vulnerability remediation.

-Amazon Q Developer currently supports VS Code and IntelliJ IDEs.
+Amazon Q Developer currently supports Visual Studio (VS) Code and IntelliJ IDEs.
 To get started with Amazon Q Developer in the IDE, see Getting started with Amazon Q Developer or read the documentation.

-Install the AWS Toolkit for JetBrains or VS Code through the respective extension or plugin marketplace.
+For VS Code or JetBrains, install the Amazon Q IDE extension through the respective extension or plugin marketplace.
+For Visual Studio, install the AWS Toolkit with Amazon Q extension.
 Then, authenticate with AWS Builder ID or AWS IAM Identity Center.
 After authenticating, Amazon Q Developer can be found in the activity bar in VS Code or the tool window anchored in the top right in JetBrains.
-For more help getting started with Amazon Q Developer, see Getting started with Amazon Q Developer
+For more help getting started with Amazon Q Developer, see Getting started with Amazon Q Developer.

 Relevant information about programming languages, frameworks, and tools being used for your tasks can greatly aid in obtaining accurate responses.
 Breaking down complex problems into smaller components helps in receiving more targeted assistance for the individual components.
 If an answer is unclear, you are encouraged to request clarifications from Amazon Q Developer.
 Please also consider experimenting and iterating on your questions and prompts, as programming often involves trying different approaches.
 With the Amazon Q Developer customization capability (preview), you can customize Amazon Q Developer to generate more relevant inline code recommendations by making it aware of your internal libraries, APIs, best practices, and architectural patterns.

 Amazon Q Developer uses the following contextual information while answering questions: 1.
 Current conversational context, like questions asked and answers and code generated in the conversation panel.
-2. The IDE context, including the selected code line, snippet, or functions in the file and the repository that the developers are currently working on.
+2. The IDE context, including the selected code line, snippet, or functions in the file, as well as the filename and the repository that the developers are currently working on.

 When using Amazon Q Developer as an Amazon CodeWhisperer Professional user, Amazon Q stores user activity data related to your response to the answers and code suggestions (such as thumbs up or down for a response).
 CodeWhisperer Professional uses your content, such as code snippets, comments, and content from files open in the IDE.
 This content is processed by the service solely to provide and maintain the service.
 If you access Amazon Q Developer through plans offered at no charge, namely in the IDE with a CodeWhisperer Individual tier, then Amazon may use your questions or responses for model training.
 You can opt out of using content from Amazon Q Developer for service improvement by following the instructions in the documentation.
 Content processed by CodeWhisperer Professional is not stored or used for service improvement or for model training.
 For information about how CodeWhisperer Professional and CodeWhisperer Individual collect and use your data, see the CodeWhisperer Professional FAQs and CodeWhisperer Individual FAQs, respectively.